mdoege/PDP-8/README.md

 ### Loading external code into FOCAL

 The "auto" monitor command auto-types a text file into the terminal.
+If you are getting errors during input such as "?11.35" or "?01.40", you need to increase the value of AUTODELAY in the script, e.g. "AUTODELAY=.1".

-Three FOCAL source code files are included:
+Several FOCAL source code files are included:

 * lunar.fc ([Lunar Lander](https://en.wikipedia.org/wiki/Lunar_Lander_(video_game_genre)))
 * ham.fc ([Hamurabi](https://en.wikipedia.org/wiki/Hamurabi_(video_game)))